Curried Chicken with Peaches

 - 1/4 cup raisins

 - Place chicken in a 5-qt. slow cooker; sprinkle with salt and pepper.
 Drain peaches, reserving 1/2 cup juice; set peaches aside.
-In a small bowl, combine the broth, butter, onion, curry, garlic, ginger and reserved juice; pour over chicken.
-Cover and cook on low for 3-4 hours or until chicken juices run clear.
+In a small bowl, combine broth, butter, onion, curry, garlic, ginger and reserved juice; pour over chicken.
+Cook, covered, on low 3-4 hours or until chicken is tender.

 - Remove chicken to a serving platter; keep warm.
 Mix cornstarch and water until smooth; stir into cooking juices.
 Add raisins.
-Cover and cook on high for 15 minutes or until thickened.
+Cook, covered, on high 15 minutes or until thickened.
 Stir in peaches and heat through.
 Serve with chicken.
-Garnish with coconut if desired.
-Yield: 4 servings.
+If desired, sprinkle with coconut.

 Delicious!!
 I put it in the oven instead of the crockpot at 350 for about 90 minutes.
 It came out great.
 Next time I will add one more Tlbs of cornstarch as I thought the sauce could be thicker.
 Family loved it.
 I plan to make it again.